 For income tax purposes, the Company estimates that its distributions for the 2020 calendar year will be composed primarily of ordinary income.
 The character of such distributions will be appropriately reported to the Internal Revenue Service and stockholders for the 2020 calendar year.
-To the extent the Company's taxable earnings for a fiscal and taxable year fall below the amount of distributions paid for the fiscal and taxable year, a portion of the total amount of the Company's stockholders.
+To the extent the Company's taxable earnings for a fiscal and taxable year fall below the amount of distributions paid for the fiscal and taxable year, a portion of the total amount of the Company's distributions for the fiscal and taxable year is deemed a return of capital for tax purposes to the Company's stockholders.
 For the year ended September 30, 2020, no portion of the distributions were deemed a return of capital for tax purposes.